dschep/serverless-pushover/serverless-notification-handler/README.md

 AWS_SECRET_ACCESS_KEY=XXX
 ```

-The `handler.py` file should contain a function to handle a alert notification event from
+The `handler.py` file should contain a function to handle an alert notification event from
 Serverless Insights.

 ```python